Dree-Gzz/image_classification/README.md

 CIT-222-065/2019 James Kanyiri

 # About the project
-This is an Image Classification program written in Python programming language.
+This is a facial recognition program written in Python programming language.
 The project aims to demonstrate Supervised learning by implementing the DeepFace Framework.
 DeepFace is a lightweight face recognition and facial attribute analysis library for Python.
 The open-sourced DeepFace library includes all leading-edge AI models for face recognition and automatically handles all procedures for facial recognition in the background.
 If you run face recognition with DeepFace, you get access to a set of features:
 •	Face Verification: The task of face verification refers to comparing a face with another to verify if it is a match or not.
 Hence, face verification is commonly used to compare a candidate’s face to another.
 This can be used to confirm that a physical face matches the one in an ID document.
 •	Face Recognition: The task refers to finding a face in an image database.
 Performing face recognition requires running face verification many times.